 Located at 4 Queens, cigar smoking is only permitted at the upstairs bar and they have a small selection of cigars available for purchase.

 When I say cheap food, I mean it.
 You can score items like a 10-inch pizza, burgers, sandwiches, and more for under $20.
 Check out the full menu at Chicago Brewing Company here.

-Hopefully, I was able to point you in the direction of a Las Vegas cigar lounge that will work for your guys’ weekend, date night, or bachelor party.
-Fortunately, whether you’re looking for a cigar lounge on the Strip or downtown, you’ll have options.
+Hopefully, I was able to point you in the direction of a lounge that’ll work for your crew.
+Fortunately, there are a solid number of options whether you find yourself on the Strip or Downtown.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.